GravityKit/GravityExport-Lite/readme.txt

 add_filter('gfexcel_renderer_disable_hyperlinks','__return_true');
 `

-= My numbers are formatted as a string, how can I change the celltype? = A numberfield is formatted as a number, but most fields default to a string.
+= My numbers are formatted as a string, how can I change the cell type? = A number field is formatted as a number, but most fields default to a string.
 As of this moment, there are 3 field types. `Boolean`,`String` and `Numeric`.
 You can set these per field.
 `
 //add this to your functions.php